OUTDOOR NATIONALS: Day One Recap

 ROCK HILL, S.C.
 (TheSAC.com) – South Atlantic Conference student-athletes opened competition at the 2026 NCAA Division II Outdoor Track & Field Championships on Thursday with multiple national final qualifications and strong preliminary performances.

-South Atlantic Conference was highlighted by a dominant showing from Tusculum in the women's sprint events.
+The South Atlantic Conference was highlighted by a dominant showing from Tusculum in the women's sprint events.

 Tusculum's women's 4x100-meter relay team of Qitarah Castlin, Shanice Cox, Kori Moore and Jahzara Hart posted the fastest time in the preliminary round, clocking a 44.15 to win its heat and automatically qualify for the national championship final.